Monika-81/project2/TESTING.md

 - [Responsive Design Checker](https://responsivedesignchecker.com)
 - [DevTools](https://developer.chrome.com/docs/devtools/)

-In combination with the direct visual view of the page provided by the live server I frequently used Google Chrome developer tools, both for direct changes of the code as well as the tools for responsive testing of different platforms and screen sizes.
+In combination with the direct visual view of the page provided by the live server I frequently used Google Chrome developer tools, both for direct changes of the code as well as the tools for responsive testing of different platforms and screen sizes (tested against ALL the size options that DevTools provides).
 As a compliment to DevTools I also checked how the website responded on diffrent screen sizes and screen orientaion using Responsive Design Checker.
 The final version of game passed all the visual and functional apperences changes on both large and small screens.

 <br>